-Sometimes a holiday can feel just like any other day while in a new city in a sterile, rented apartment.
-That’s why when we’re abroad we try to seek out places that align with our traditions to acknowledge the special day.
+Sometimes a holiday can feel just like any other day while in a new city, especially in a sterile, rented apartment.
+That’s why when we’re abroad we try to seek out places that align with our traditions to help celebrate the special day.
+As a Catholic country, Lithuania was a great country to celebrate Holy Easter.

 Celebrating Easter in Lithuania